d12frosted/elpa-mirror/melpa/devdocs-readme.txt

-devdocs is a documentation viewer similar to Emacs's built-in Info browser, but geared towards documentation obtained from https://devdocs.io.
+devdocs.el is a documentation viewer similar to the built-in Info browser, but geared towards documentation obtained from https://devdocs.io.